YuanTony/chemistry-assistant/fine-tune-model/README.md

 cmake --build . --config Release
 ```

 If you have Nvidia GPU and CUDA toolkit installed, you should build llama.cpp with CUDA support.
-Read more in "Author Insights" below.

 ```
 mkdir build